-Do not use an upstream value to control flow if the analyzer is operating on a pump.
+Do not use an upstream valve to control flow if the analyzer is operating on a pump.
+Leave the upstream control valve wide open.

 The on-board pump, if equipped, is controlled from the Controls Menu.
 See the User Manual for additional information.